Anastasia-at/Anastasia-at/README.md

 - To draw up a portrait of the core-players

 **Tools used**:
-- Google Sheets (pivot tables, vlookup, text functions, cohorts)
+- Excel (pivot tables, vlookup, text functions, cohorts)
 - SQL
 - PowerBI (DAX, R)